Ash-394/Serenity/README.md

 # Serenity
-In this age of information, where words appear without discretion, the probability of encountering one’s own triggers and phobias has multiplied.
-To make this online sphere a safe space for everyone, it is of utmost importance that we create a mechanism by which potentially offensive and disturbing content is filtered without curbing freedom of speech.
-Supposedly harmless words can trigger panic attacks and anxiety attacks in people when they are related to personal traumas and phobias.
-Serenity provides its users an opportunity to customise the trigger words.
-This is useful since trauma and life experience varies from people to people.
-It also supports free speech as the content as a whole is not censored.
-Our project aims at reducing the anxiety and fear a majority of people with common or uncommon trigger words face when coming across new content or source materials.
-Serenity is a trustworthy companion for all its users and is our humble endeavour to make life a little bit easier for our struggling counterparts.
+Serenity is a web application created by the students of Government Engineering College, Thrissur that aims to make the online world a safe space for everyone.
+It reduces anxiety and panic attacks by blurring  content containing user inputted trigger words.
 The UN development goals tackled were
 Goal 3: Good Health and Well-Being
 Goal 10: Reduced Inequality.